Sunday

 What if I miss a Sunday?

 Nothing happens.
-No streaks, no reminders the next day, no guilt.
+No streaks, no shaming reminders, no guilt.
 Sunday nudges you once on Sunday morning.
 If you miss it, the week just doesn't get sent.
 The following Sunday rolls around, as they do.

-Can I send to more than one grandparent?
+Can I send to more than one person?

-Yes.
+Yes — that's the whole point.
 Add as many recipients as you like.
-Each person gets their own archive at sunday.pics, and can reply directly.
+Grandparents, in-laws, godparents, close friends.
+Each person gets their own private archive at sunday.pics, and can reply directly.

 Is Sunday free?